-Jindal reported the invoice date as the date of sale for its home market sales.30 The record of this review indicates that is the date when price and quantity terms are set.31 Therefore, we have preliminarily used invoice date as the date of sale for Jindal's home market sales.
+Jindal reported the invoice date as the date of sale for its home market sales to both traders and end-users.
+The record of this review indicates that invoice date is the date when price and quantity terms are set.
+Therefore, we have preliminarily used invoice date as the date of sale for Jindal's home market sales.

-For its U.S. sales, Jindal has reported two invoice dates - one is the date on which all terms are set for its U.S. sales ("the pro-forma invoice date") and the second ("the commercial invoice date") is the date on which the sales are recorded in Jindal's financial accounting system.32 The record of this review indicates that "the pro-forma invoice date" is the appropriate date of sale since that is the date on which price and quantity are established and they do not change after that date.33 Therefore, we have preliminarily used "the pro-forma invoice date" as the date of sale for Jindal's U.S. sales.34
+For its U.S. sales, Jindal has reported two invoice dates - one is the date on which all terms are set for its U.S. sales ("the pro-forma invoice date") and the second ("the commercial invoice date") is the date on which the sales are recorded in Jindal's financial accounting system.
+The record of this review indicates that "the pro-forma invoice date" is the appropriate date of sale since that is the date on which price and quantity are established and they do not change after that date.
+Therefore, we preliminarily used "the pro-forma invoice date" as the date of sale for Jindal's U.S. sales.